karar3k/RestFull-API-SQLite-In-NodeJS/README.md

-# - RestFull API & SQLite In NodeJS
+# - RESTful API & SQLite In NodeJS
 ## Getting started
 - Fork the repo.
 - Clone the forked repo into your machine.